NicholasJohn16/nicholasjohn16/README.md

 - 🎓 I have a Bachelors of Science, Major in Biology, from Eastern Kentucky University.
 I've always loved science, but computer science and my love of web development won out.

 - 🎮 I'm a gamer.
 My first game was Age of Empires.
-I'm a huge fan of strategy games, but also like shooters and and MMOs.
+I'm a huge fan of strategy games, but also like shooters and MMOs.

 - 🏋️‍♂️ I love to weight lift.
 Started lifting about three years ago and loved it ever since.
 Something about picking up a realy heavy weight and putting it right back where it was just speaks to me.